A History of Modern Graffiti Typefaces - Part 6 of 6

 A graffiti style font is any font that can be used to create tags, throws or pieces.

 For many people, that statement won't mean much.
-For those unfamiliar with the graffiti art form (sometimes called "Style Writing") & the surrounding culture & traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
+For those unfamiliar with the jargon or the graffiti art form (sometimes called "Style Writing") & the surrounding culture & traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
 As a result, most font websites, design blogs etc. do a fairly poor job of determining what IS a graffiti style & what IS NOT.
 The subject seems to boggle some so badly that the difficulty in defining "graffiti" seems to metastasize into a difficulty in defining a "font".
 This results, not only in "graffiti" categories filled with fonts that don't look like graffiti but also in lists of Photoshop & Procreate brushes being intermingled with clip-art, typefaces & hand lettering all labeled as "fonts".

 In reference to a certain form of grown-up content, a supreme court justice once said: "I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description, and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it..."

 I know a graffiti style when I see it.
 Many do.
 For those who might not, I'll do my best to intelligibly "define the kinds of material I understand to be embraced within that shorthand description".

 Certainly any font designed to look like it was hastily scrawled onto a surface before someone catches you could be called graffiti but lets dismiss the basic, dictionary definition of the word "graffiti" for a moment & assume we're talking about the modern art form of Graffiti Writring (or Style Writing), tags, pieces, throws etc..
 Let's also assume that when we say "font" we're using the modern colloquial definition... actual typefaces, not just styles or even alphabets that someone designed.
 Since there were no pre-digital, hot metal, graffiti typefaces, we're speaking specifically of installable, digital typeface software in formats like: PostScript, TrueType & OpenType, actual fonts that you can actually type with.